Working remotely is changing. Our approach to cyber security needs to change too.

 Remote working is here to stay.
 Even when we reach the day where workplaces open their doors again, things won’t be as they were.

-CybSafe will be joining a growing list of organisations operating a ‘work from anywhere’ policy.
+CybSafe has joined a growing list of organizations operating a ‘work from anywhere’ policy.
 Whilst this flexibility has many benefits, there is one concern that remains.
 Remote workers are more likely to be victims of cyber attack.

 What can we do to help each-other stay safe whilst working from home?
 Here are three approaches that can help.